Fish meal: Nutrient composition

 Any complete diet must contain some protein, but the nutritional value of the protein relates directly to its amino acid composition and digestibility.
-High-quality fishmeal normally contains between 60% and 72% crude protein by weight.
+High-quality fish meal normally contains between 60% and 72% crude protein by weight.
 Typical diets for fish may contain from 32% to 45% total protein by weight.

 Risks

 Unmodified fish meal can spontaneously combust from heat generated by oxidation of the polyunsaturated fatty acids in the meal.
 In the past, factory ships have sunk because of such fires.
 That danger has been eliminated by adding antioxidants to the meal.

-As of 2001, ethoxyquin was the most commonly used antioxidant, usually in the range 200–1000 mg/kg.
+As of 2001, ethoxyquin was the most commonly used antioxidant, usually in the range of 200–1000 mg/kg.
 There has been some speculation that ethoxyquin in pet foods might be responsible for multiple health problems.
 To date, the U.S. Food and Drug Administration has only found a verifiable connection between ethoxyquin and buildup of protoporphyrin IX in the liver, as well as elevations in liver-related enzymes in some animals, but with no known health consequences from these effects.
 In 1997, the Center for Veterinary Medicine asked pet food manufacturers to voluntarily limit ethoxyquin levels to 75 ppm until further evidence is reported.
 However, most pet foods that contain ethoxyquin have never exceeded this amount.
 Ethoxyquin has been shown to be slightly toxic to fish.

 Though it has been approved for use in foods in the US, and as a spray insecticide for fruits, ethoxyquin has not been thoroughly tested for its carcinogenic potential.
-Ethoxyquin has long been suggested to be a possible carcinogen, and a very closely related chemical, 1,2-dihydro-2,2,4-trimethylquinoline, has been shown to have carcinogenic activity in rats, and a potential for carcinogenic effect to fishmeal prior to storage or transportation.
+Ethoxyquin has long been suggested to be a possible carcinogen, and a very closely related chemical, 1,2-dihydro-2,2,4-trimethylquinoline, has been shown to have carcinogenic activity in rats, and a potential for carcinogenic effect to fish meal prior to storage or transportation.

-Globally, most of the fishmeal products are characterised by possessing a certain level of plastics pollution.
-A recent study showed that a wide range of plastics content was found, ranging from 0 to 526.7 n/kg in samples from 26 different fishmeal products, from 11 countries on four continents and Antarctica.
+Globally, most of the fish meal products are characterised by possessing a certain level of plastics pollution.
+A recent study showed that a wide range of plastics content was found, ranging from 0 to 526.7 n/kg in samples from 26 different fish meal products, from 11 countries on four continents and Antarctica.